JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250211.md

 - Capital levy summary
     - Total capital levy cost to local property taxpayers in each school district tax area with a capital levy measure
     - Average annual capital levy cost to owners of properties with 2024 assessed values (AVs) of $500,000
-- Total costs of all measures
+- Total local property taxpayer costs of all measures
 - Measure details
 	- All measures (bonds, enrichment levies, capital levies) by county
 - Calculator methodology